Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 - **Typography**

+  - The Raleway font is used throughout the whole website with Sans Serif as the fallback font if for any reason the font isn't being imported into the site correctly.
+Raleway belongs to the sans-serif typeface family and which is clean and elegant, making it a good choice for web design.

 #### Wireframes

-As part of the design process, before starting my project I created sketched out initial drawings then used <u>Balsamiq</u> to create sharper wireframes.
+As part of the design process, before starting my project I sketched out initial drawings then used <u>Balsamiq</u> to create sharper looking wireframes.
 Creating these mock-ups helped me plan the basic structure and arrangement of the features for my site.

 [view initial drawings](assets/images/readme/initial-drawing.jpg)